DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 A separate display field is useful for enum-type attributes, which often use a foreign-key to another table to get a readable string from a code (e.g. in OMOP, `person.gender_concept_id` and `concept.concept_name`).

+### SZAttribute.displayHintRangeMax
+**optional** double

+The maximum value to display when filtering on this attribute.
+This is useful when the underlying data has outliers that we want to exclude from the display, but not from the available data.

+e.g. A person has an invalid date of birth that produces an age range that spans very large numbers.
+This causes the slider when filtering by age to span very large numbers also.
+Setting this property sets the right end of the slider.
+It does not remove the person with the invalid date of birth from the table.
+So if they have asthma, they would still show up in a cohort filtering on this condition.

+The #szattributedisplayhintrangemin may be set as well, but they are not required to be set together.
+The #szattributeiscomputedisplayhint is also independent of this property.
+You can still calculate the actual maximum in the data, if you set this property.

+### SZAttribute.displayHintRangeMin
+**optional** double

+The minimum value to display when filtering on this attribute.
+This is useful when the underlying data has outliers that we want to exclude from the display, but not from the available data.

+e.g. A person has an invalid date of birth that produces an age range that spans negative numbers.
+This causes the slider when filtering by age to span negative numbers also.
+Setting this property sets the left end of the slider.
+It does not remove the person with the invalid date of birth from the table.
+So if they have asthma, they would still show up in a cohort filtering on this condition.

+The #szattributedisplayhintrangemax may be set as well, but they are not required to be set together.
+The #szattributeiscomputedisplayhint is also independent of this property.
+You can still calculate the actual minimum in the data, if you set this property.

 ### SZAttribute.isComputeDisplayHint
 **optional** boolean